ASA Newsroom > Joint Statistical Meetings Newsroom

-Attended by more than 5000 people, JSM activities include oral presentations, panel sessions, poster presentations, continuing education courses, exhibit hall (with state-of-the-art statistical products and opportunities), career placement service, society and section business meetings, committee meetings, social activities, and networking opportunities.
+Attended annually by more than 6,000 people, JSM activities include oral presentations, panel sessions, poster presentations, continuing education courses, exhibit hall (with state-of-the-art statistical products and opportunities), career placement service, society and section business meetings, committee meetings, social activities, and networking opportunities.

 When and where is 2015 JSM being held?

-Montréal, Québec, Canada, is the host for JSM 2013.
-The conference will take place Saturday, August 3, through Thursday, August 7 at the Boston Convention and Exhibition Center, which is located at 415 Summer Street.
+Boston, Massachusetts is the host city for JSM 2014.
+The conference will take place Saturday, August 2, through Thursday, August 7 at the Boston Convention and Exhibition Center, which is located at 415 Summer Street.

 Who attends the JSM?

-JSM attracts statisticians from academia, government, industry, from the US and around the globe.
+JSM attracts statisticians from academia, government and industry from the U.S. and around the globe.

 When did JSM begin?

-The Joint Statistical Meetings were formally organized in 1974, and ASA began holding its annual meeting with this group at that time.
+The Joint Statistical Meetings were formally organized in 1974.
+ASA began holding its annual meeting with this group at that time.

 How did ASA come to have its annual meeting with the JSM?